rizinorg/cutter/docs/source/building.rst

    cmake --build build

 .. note::
-If you want to use Cutter with another version of rizin you can omit ``-DCUTTER_USE_BUNDLED_RIZIN=ON``.
-Note that using a version of rizin which isn't the version Cutter is using can cause issues and the compilation might fail.
+If you want to use Cutter with another version of Rizin you can omit ``-DCUTTER_USE_BUNDLED_RIZIN=ON``.
+Note that using a version of Rizin which isn't the version Cutter is using can cause issues and the compilation might fail.

 .. note::